 Kristo Käärmann is the co-founder and CEO of TransferWise.
 A fintech startup that has long passed from bootstrapping to saving users over $1 billion in 12 months while moving money.

-By tackling a common hassle and taking motion on it, Käärmann and his co-founder, Taavet Hinrikus, have gone from zero to a multi-billion greenback business in only a few years.
+By tackling a common hassle and taking action on it, Käärmann and his co-founder, Taavet Hinrikus, have gone from zero to a multi-billion-dollar business in only a few years.

-Kristo these days appeared as a visitor at the DealMakers Podcast.
-During the interview, he shared his adventure, enjoyed raising $400 million from a number of the most respected buyers, and created a global commercial enterprise, disrupting the reputation quo.
+Kristo, these days, appeared as a visitor on the DealMakers Podcast.
+During the interview, he shared his adventure, enjoyed raising $400 million from a number of the most respected buyers, and created a global commercial enterprise, disrupting the status quo.

 Learning to Code

-Kristo Käärmann turned into born and raised in Estonia all through the times of the Soviet Union.
+Kristo Käärmann was born and raised in Estonia during the time of the Soviet Union.
 However, it wasn’t until the past, due to the 80s, early 90s, when they noticed the primary non-public computer systems.

 As a child, the first was given his hands on a Spectrum – Zedd X. Later, it became a Commodore on which he wrote his first portions of code.
-From there, he changed into stimulated to get his university degree in arithmetic and pc science.
+From there, he was stimulated to get his university degree in mathematics and pc science.

 It was then that Käärmann accompanied the direction I’ve seen many successful startup founders take.
 He went to work as a representative with PwC.